 Mutations in the LPIN2 gene alter the structure and function of lipin-2.
 It is unclear how these genetic changes lead to bone disease, anaemia, and inflammation of the skin in people with Majeed syndrome.

 This condition is inherited in an autosomal recessive pattern, which means that two copies of the mutated gene are required, one from each carrier parent.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene.
 Although carriers typically do not show signs and symptoms of the condition, some parents of children with Majeed syndrome have had an inflammatory skin disorder called psoriasis.

-Only a small number of families have so far been identified with Majeed syndrome, and all have come from the Middle East.
+Only a few families have so far been identified with Majeed syndrome, and all have come from the Middle East.
 The rate of carriage of the mutations in Arab populations would predict this syndrome should be seen more commonly.
 It has therefore been suggested that it is under-diagnosed.

 The clinical features are acute episodes of fever, pain and joint swelling that last several days, with 1–3 flares per month.

 The use of biological agents such as anakinra or canakinumab in the treatment of Majeed syndrome demonstrates clinical improvement with IL-1 blockade.
 This is supported by recent evidence of the role of lipin-2 in the inflammasome and highlights the key role of IL-1 signalling in Majeed syndrome.